Elie Samaha

 Elie Samaha (إيلي سماحة) is a Lebanese-American film producer.
-He was the co-founder, chairman, and CEO of Franchise Pictures.
+He was the co-founder, chairman, and CEO of Franchise Pictures, and was also the co-founder and chairman of Luminosity Pictures.

 Samaha built his reputation in Hollywood first as the owner of Celebrity Cleaners and then with his nightclub on Sunset Strip, the Roxbury.
 Parlaying the Hollywood friendships he formed through his clubs, Samaha was given a distribution deal with Warner Bros.
 Pictures in 1998.

-He has produced over 83 works since 1995, primarily films along with some video games.
+Samaha has produced over 83 works since 1995, primarily films along with some video games.
 He produced The Boondock Saints (1999), Battlefield Earth (2000), Driven (2001), 3000 Miles to Graceland (2001), Heist (2001), The Pledge (2001), Spartan (2004), Back on the Strip (2023), among many others.

 Career

 Samaha was a co-owner/founder of the dry cleaner chain Celebrity Cleaners and co-owner of the Roxbury nightclub in Los Angeles.

 Between 1997 and 2004, Samaha produced films under the Franchise Pictures studio title, which included films such as The Boondock Saints, Mercy, Battlefield Earth, The Whole Nine Yards, Get Carter, Angel Eyes and Driven.

 Samaha specialized in rescuing stars' pet projects.
 Franchise Pictures sought out stars whose projects were stalled at the major studios, bringing them aboard at reduced salaries.
 Samaha's approach was to produce star vehicles more cheaply than the larger studios.
 His unorthodox deals raised eyebrows and the entertainment industry magazine Variety commented that they were "often so complex and variable as to leave outsiders scratching their heads".
 As Samaha put it during an interview about Battlefield Earth, "I said, 'If John [Travolta] wants to make this movie, what does he want to get paid?' ...
 Because I do not pay anybody what they make.
 That is not my business plan."

-He is currently the President of Take 3 Productions, which produced Breaking Brooklyn (2016), a dance film starring Louis Gossett Jr., Nathan Kress and Colin Critchley.
+Samaha is currently the President of Take 3 Productions, which produced Breaking Brooklyn (2016), a dance film starring Louis Gossett Jr., Nathan Kress and Colin Critchley.

-In 2000, Samaha was sued by Intertainment Pictures, his business partners on a number of films.
+In 2000, Samaha was sued by Intertainment Pictures[de], his business partners on a number of films.
 Intertainment won a $70 million judgment against Samaha for fraudulently overcharging them for production costs on the films.

-In 2021, he co-founded and served as the chairman of Luminosity Entertainment, to distribute, produce, and finance films in the U.S., as well as handle international sales, in which headquartered in West Hollywood.
+In 2021, Samaha co-founded and served as the chairman of Luminosity Entertainment, to distribute, produce, and finance films in the U.S., as well as handle international sales, in which headquartered in West Hollywood.
+He co-produced the Wesley Snipes/Tiffany Haddish comedy, Back on the Strip, released in summer 2023 under the Luminosity title.